lilyhoratio/mastermind/README.md

 ## Features

 - [x] Ability to toggle viewing the code combination for easier user testing
-- [ ] Ability to restart game by generating a new code combination
 - [x] Conditional rendering of won game vs. lost game pop-ups
+- [x] Ability to restart game by generating a new code combination - in pop-up when user wins or loses game, and the "Generate new code" component
 - [x] Computer gives feedback after each guess with the count of exact (correct digit/location) vs. fuzzy matches (correct digit, not location)
-- [x] Pacman ghost animation alert with conditional text when:
+- [x] Pacman ghost animation alert with conditional text for invalid inputs when the user:

-  - user types in non-integers
+  - types in non-integers
+  - types an invalid digit (not between 0-7)
-  - user submits nothing
+  - enters nothing
-  - user submits a guess with more than 4 digits
+  - enters guess with more than 4 digits

-- [ ] User is prevented from accessing the input form after guessing the correct combination or when they reach 10 tries
+- [x] User is prevented from accessing the input form after guessing the correct combination or when they reach 10 tries (form disappears)

-Maybe:

-- [ ] Save user's first name in localStorage - use as terminal prompt or modal message

-## Unexpected Obstacles
+- [x] Clippy (📎) animation when user wants to change difficulty, which prompts the user to change the number of max tries allowed.
+Changing the max tries resets state for number of guesses remaining.

+## Code Refactoring Highlights

-I originally coded a simpler form of this game as a CLI game using Node.js.
+I originally coded a simpler form of this as a CLI game using Node.js.
 After I got the basic game working, I decided to make it into a web app using React.
-Managing the state among different components proved to be challenging than I expected, especially as I added more interactivity and detail to the computer feedback.
+Managing the state among different components proved to be challenging than I expected, especially as I added more interactivity and detail to the computer feedback, while also breaking the game into smaller components and adding helper functions for DRY code.

-Adding animations for the ghost was tougher than expected.

 ### Bug fix in algorithm to count exact vs. fuzzy matches